Philosophy

-Sunset Sudbury is a self-directed learning school in South Florida.
-We provide a rich learning environment in which students, ages four through eighteen, are free to follow their interests.
-Sunset Sudbury School differs from most other schools in three ways:
+Sunset Sudbury is a self-directed learning community in South Florida that is modeled after Sudbury Valley School in Framingham, MA. (est. 1968).
+We provide a rich learning environment in which students aged 5 – 18 are free to follow their interests.
+We differ from most other schools in three ways:

 • We use a system of justice that is student-led and empowering for all.